cellsignal/kedro-graphql/README.md

 ### TO DO

 - include EXCEPTION_STATES in kedro_graphql.events.PipelineEventMonitor to exit when task fails
-- fix and write all unittests
 - support custom runners
+- document plan for supporting custom IOResolverPlugins

 ## Quickstart